 At Backwell we work with students to ensure that they leave us as well-rounded individuals with many skills and strengths to offer employers.
 Our work to prepare our young people for success in the future is supported by our Business Partnership, this being over 100 local and national employers who work closely with us to provide work shadowing, practice interviews and information about their businesses to our students.
 Please go to our Partners pages to find out more.

-Click Compass Update 16 December 2020 to view our latest Compass Evaluation.
+Click Compass Update March 2021 to view our latest Compass Evaluation.
 We have now fully met 4 out of the 8 benchmarks.

 Click here to view our Careers Programme set against the 8 Gatsby Benchmarks.